lucasdu2/freak/README.md

 When you are in the freak directory (with all dependencies installed from opam), you should be able to build the project by simply running `dune build`.

 ### Run freak
 You should be able to run freak after building it by invoking `dune exec -- freak`.
-The test harness will create a "_freak_wrappers_<id>" folder for each thread it spawns, where <id> ranges from 1 to the number of threads spawned.
-Mismatches that are found will be saved in a corresponding "_mismatches_found_<id>" folder.
+The test harness will create a `_freak_wrappers_(id)` folder for each thread it spawns, where (id) ranges from 1 to the number of threads spawned.
+Mismatches that are found will be saved in a corresponding `_mismatches_found_(id)` folder.